-Postal address is a required billing information as it is used to compute taxes depending on your place of purchase.
+The postal address is a piece of required billing information as it is used to compute taxes depending on your place of purchase.

 Setting up your postal address is part of the sign-up process, and you can’t start consuming resources until you provide it.

 Once in place, the postal address can’t be changed freely from your account page.
 This is a protective measure to lower fraud because the address has fiscal implications.

 If for some reason you’d like to change or fix your billing address, please open a support ticket and tell us about the reason of your change and the new address.